pau-dim/X-Road/doc/Protocols/SecurityTokenExtension/pr-sectoken_security_token_extension_for_the_x-road_protocol.md

 Guide \[[UG-SYSPAR](#Ref_UG-SYSPAR)\].

 ## 4 XML Schema for the extension
 The XML Schema for the extension is below.
-It can also be found at [`http://x-road.eu/xsd/security-token.xsd`](http://x-road.eu/xsd/security-token.xsd) and locally [here](./security-token.xsd).
+It can also be found at [`http://x-road.eu/xsd/security-token.xsd`](http://x-road.eu/xsd/security-token.xsd) and locally [here].
  ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <xs:schema elementFormDefault="qualified"